At The Breaking Point: Inside The Global Clamor For Rent Control

 Put simply, it helps existing renters and reduces the flight of low- and middle-income workers, who are less likely to be pushed out of an area or city by rising rents.
 But it also has a very clear impact on supply of new rental housing, which shrinks over time as the private sector has less incentive to build it.
 So over the long run, supply is reduced and average prices go up.

-“There are a lot of concerns about rent regulation, particularly over the long run,” said said NYU Furman Center Senior Policy Fellow Mark Willis.
+“There are a lot of concerns about rent regulation, particularly over the long run,” NYU Furman Center Senior Policy Fellow Mark Willis said.
 “You may be trying to address symptoms of rising costs without dealing with the underlying problem, which is being worsened at least in part by insufficient housing supply.”

 Since 2017, politicians in 14 U.S. states have tried to establish or bolster rent control, either through state legislatures or ballot initiatives, according to the NMHC.
 Only Oregon — which became the first state in the country to introduce statewide rent control in February — and New York have succeeded, so far, but those victories have given many proponents of rent control a shot in the arm.